 Deferrals and Extensions

-Contact the Associate Dean’s Office for information regarding this process
+Students can also contact the Associate Dean’s Office for information regarding this process.

 Student Accessibility Services

-Contact the Student Disability Services officer to book a meeting with an Intake Advisor:
+Contact the Student Accessibility Services office to book a meeting with an Intake Advisor:

 519-253-3000 ext.
 3288

 Dillon Hall (Lower Level)